bmcdonnell629/CS-3308-Team5-Project/Documentation/Documentation.md

 ### About

-Basic website application using the flask framework to search scrabble words form letter inputs and track user scores.
+Basic website application using the flask framework to search scrabble words from letter inputs and track user scores.

 ### Basic Set Up